-AoWE-HF-1 Healthcare Fundamentals Subject Hours: 10 course time hours Prerequisites: None
+AoWE-HF-1 Healthcare Fundamentals

 As the healthcare industry continues to grow so does the need for workers in administrative and clinical environments who understand the fundamentals of patient care.
 Healthcare Fundamentals is a course that provides a professional understanding of patient care in a variety of healthcare settings.
 The course focuses on the theory, principles and methods to provide quality improvement and etiquette when delivering healthcare services.
 A particular focus is on the application of these methods in both clinical and administrative environments.